 So be attentive, and take everything you see in emails with a grain of salt.

 Sadly, phishing is gaining momentum.
 36% of data breaches involved phishing this year, says Verizon in its 2021 Data Breach Investigations Report (DBIR).
 In 2020, phishing accounted for 25%, and we, of course, have the COVID-19 pandemic to thank for this 11% increase.

 There’s not much you can do to protect yourself from data breaches but change your credentials as soon as you discover they’ve been stolen.
-And Clario can help you with that, just sign up for the free trial.
+And Clario can help you with that, just try it today.